Austin, Chicago: African-American migration, white flight, and economic decline

-The Austin community became known for violence after the loss of free flowing capital during white flight when prostitution, drug dealing, gang-activity, and shoot-outs became commonplace in the Austin neighborhood.
+The Austin community became known for violence after the loss of free-flowing capital during white flight when prostitution, drug dealing, gang activity, and shoot-outs became commonplace in the Austin neighborhood.
 Many trace the problems that impacted this community to the crack cocaine epidemic, as well as the opioid crisis, mass incarceration, and the HIV epidemic, which resulted in further economic decline and the loss of many social safety nets.
-This led to many middle and upper middle class African Americans leaving for the suburbs.
-In 1992, the 15th District (Austin) of the Chicago Police Department located at 5327 West Chicago Avenue at the time recorded about 48 homicides which covers most of the Austin neighborhood, making the Austin District the 4th Deadliest Police District at the time, before the 11th District (Harrison) which had 93 Homicides, 7th District (Englewood) which had 80 Homicides, & the 2nd District (Wentworth) which had 69 Homicides.
+This led to many middle- and upper middle-class African Americans leaving for the suburbs.
+In 1992, the 15th District (Austin) of the Chicago Police Department located at 5327 West Chicago Avenue at the time recorded about 48 homicides, which covers most of the Austin neighborhood, making the Austin District the fourth-deadliest police district at the time, before the 11th District (Harrison), which had 93 homicides, 7th District (Englewood), which had 80 homicides, and the 2nd District (Wentworth), which had 69 homicides.

-The latter half of the twentieth century further municipal saw significant divestment from the community.
-The central station on the Chicago Transportation Agency's Congress Line was closed on September 2, 1973.
-In 1988, West Side Health Authority was formed after the closure of St. Anne's Hospital.
+The latter half of the 20th century saw significant divestment from the community.
+The Central station of the Chicago Transportation Agency's Congress Line was closed on September 2, 1973.
+In 1988, Westside Health Authority was formed after the closure of St. Anne's Hospital.
 In 1991, the Sisters of Saint Casimir gave control of Loretto Hospital to a management company.

-21st century

-In 1999, developers agreed to turn the abandoned Galewood rail yard into an industrial park.
+In 1999, developers agreed to turn the abandoned Galewood railyard into an industrial park.

 During the development of the property, then-Alderman Ike Carothers solicited a bribe to allow the permitting process and zoning changes to move forward.
 The subsequent trials created a political scandal, and ended with the conviction of the developer and Carothers on various felony charges.
 The $60 million development ultimately brought new homes and a movie theater to the neighborhood.

 Neighborhoods

-Austin is Chicago's second largest community area both by population and by land area.
-The Austin community area is made up of four neighborhoods; Galewood, The Island, North Austin and South Austin.
+Austin is Chicago's second-largest community area both by population and by land area.
+The Austin community area is made up of four neighborhoods: Galewood, The Island, North Austin, and South Austin.